- Documentation

 By default, data inside a container is ephemeral — it is lost when the service restarts or a new deployment is made.
 Persistent volumes solve this problem by preserving data across restarts and deployments.

-What are persistent volumes?
+What are named persistent volumes?

 - Service restarts